madalinpopa/ubuntu-server-automation/README.md

     $topicurl
 fi
 ```
-Deffenetly check the documentation for more examples and how to use it.
+For more examples and integrations, check the Ntfy documentation.

 1. Inside `roles/services/tasks/`, create a new file named `notify.yml` with content from the following file: